DWU CONSULTING — AI RESEARCH

 Pattern 5: Equipment Trust Creditors Are Well-Protected

-Impact on Airport Finance and Stakeholders
+Impact on Airport Finance and Participants

 Airline bankruptcies impact airport stakeholders in several ways: